 But last week lots of new people were directed to my site and some of you have chosen to stick around, either by email or by following my social media accounts.
 I’m so grateful!
 I’m so pleased that you enjoyed reading my posts and looking at my photos enough to maybe want more in the future.

 But then I realised immediately that the site as it stands probably doesn’t tell you that much about me.
 My ‘about’ page mainly consists of a very long sentence where I make clear just how frenetic my brain is and photos of me eating pizza and doughnut pretzels.
 My chaotic brain and love for sugary items are both key parts of my personality, so that space is by no means wasted, but if I read it from the perspective of someone who knows nothing about me, I find it… lacking.
-If I met someone new, there’s a lot of others things I would tell them before opining about my love for pizza and doughnuts.
+If I met someone new, there are a lot of others things I would tell them before opining about my love for pizza and doughnuts.

 So, who are you?